storesafe/cordova-sqlite-storage/README.md

 - Using web workers is currently not supported and known to be broken on Android.
 - Does not work with the PhoneGap Build Hydration feature.
+- Triggers are only supported for iOS, known to be broken on Android.

 ## Other limitations